tsmit291/web_sockets/setUp.md

 *The bin file is where the generator runs the http server, that is what you need access to in order to fire your sockets, otherwise in app.js you only have access to your app.*

-Now create a socket.js file that lives in the main file structure, add this code...
+Now create a io.js file that lives in your lib file , add this code...
 ```js
 var Socket = require('socket.io');
 module.exports=function(server){